robert-m-proph/web215-propheter/README.md

 # web215
 Web 215 | Advanced Markup &amp; Scripting

-### This Reop is for dedication to the above mentioned class, Web215.
+This Repo is dedicated to the above mentioned class, Web215.
 The assignments related to this repo include HTML, CSS, JavaScript, and jQuery

+##### The below information is to track which students in my class who have visited my GitHub. the point is to understand how to navigate GitHub.
-#### I already linked your profile to your name.
+##### I already linked your profile to your name.
 Just link your class repo and mark yourself as here with time/date!!!

-#### Invited and waiting on:
+##### Invited and waiting on:

 - [Kendall Cheek](https://github.com/KendallCheek/) | [Class Repo](https://github.com/KendallCheek/web215_kendallcheek) was here 11:27 am 1/28/20
 - [Elena Zelenina](https://github.com/ElenaZelenina/) | [Class Repo]( Enter class Repo Here)